Pensions

 Tip 2 - Check who you're dealing with

-Check the Financial Conduct Authority (FCA's) register to make sure anyone offering you advice is authorised.
-If they are, you can check they’re permitted to give pension advice by calling the FCA Consumer Helpline:
+Check the Financial Conduct Authority (FCA's) register to make sure anyone offering you advice is allowed to do so.
+You can also check the FCA warning list if the firm is one the FCA are concerned about.

 Tip 3 - Don't be rushed or pressured

-Take your time to make all the checks you need – even if this means turning down what seems to be an ‘amazing deal’.
+Take your time to make all the checks you need and if it sounds too good to be true, it probably is.

 Tip 4 - Get impartial information or advice